THE SMITHIT CONCEPT. Back in one of the very first posts on this site, in a write-up

 - A 1/4″ bolt long enough to thread through all of the above– with the nut in place– without compressing the spring much, if at all.

-The following photos show of the many variations explored in developing this Halligan/Maul team of entry tools.
+CASE STUDIES.
+The following photos show some of the variations explored in developing this Halligan/Maul team of entry tools.
 Users who like Jerry’s original idea will undoubtedly find additional refinements to improve their compatibility.

 CAPITAL FIRE TRAINING.
 If you find yourself fightin’ fire and hungry for training in the Northeastern U.S., be sure to take a look at Capital Fire Training’s web sight and schedule of class deliveries.
 The CFT Instructors have earned a very strong reputation for rigorous training with great attention to detail, especially in the areas of integrated engine/truck operation, up-to-date RIT and personal survival strategies, and fire officer development.
 Robert James (“RJ”) has been a particularly tireless supporter of our company’s efforts to get on its feet– hope you’ll help us return the favor.
 Contact: capitolfiretraining.com